 - Tick Prevention

-And, who gets them?
+Sorry to sound harsh; but it's true.
 Humans and pets.
 Lyme Disease, the most common tick-borne illness, is a very dangerous zoonotic disease that can turn life threatening just from a simple tick bite.
 The more we learn about the tick species and their relation to white-tailed deer, birds and the white-footed mouse, the more worried we become about the safety of our family members and pets when outside for long periods of time.

 Female ticks like to hide in forests and grassy areas, moist wetlands, in shrubs, and on tree limbs in the spring and summer months and survive by feeding on humans, pets and livestock for their next 'blood meal.'
 It's important to note that a tick does not die in the winter; but instead seeks shelter under leaves to find warmth and security.
 As long as temperatures remain above freezing (at 32 degrees Fahrenheit), tick bites remain a concern.
 This is why homeowners should not push logs or firewood too closely to homes to reduce the risk of a tick infestation.
 Mowing the grass regularly helps reduce the number of ticks on the lawn, as well.